 Once fairly rare, joint replacements now seem to be almost a rite of passage among the older population.
 Given the growing popularity of joint replacement procedures, we thought it was time to take an in-depth look from the perspective of a physiotherapist.

 If you are reading this and are suffering from low back pain, you are not alone.
 Currently you are a part of the club with 540 million other people, or 7.3% of the global population, suffering from low back pain at any one time.
 So what’s the current evidence guiding practice?
 Read more

-A recent study conducted by Zbrojkiewicz, Vertullo, and Grayson (2018) looked at the rates of ACL reconstruction within young Australian’s between 2000-2015.
-As the Winter sports season has just kicked off, it is important to be aware of their findings and how they may impact you.
+A recent study conducted by Zbrojkiewicz, Vertullo, and Grayson (2018) looked at the rates of ACL reconstruction for young Australians between 2000-2015.
+As the winter sports season has just kicked off, it is important to be aware of their findings and how they may impact you.